• Frequently Asked Questions

 How long will training take?

-That depends on your dog’s age, your needs, your dog’s learning speed, prior training or existing concerns, and your capacity for consistently continuing training at home.
+That depends on your dog’s age, your needs and goals, your dog’s learning speed, prior training or existing concerns, and your capacity for consistently continuing training at home.

 Legally, for your dog to be considered a service dog, you as a team must meet 3 requirements.